boce1/pomodoro-timer/readme.md

 ## Features

-Two configurable session types: Study and Rest
+1. Two configurable session types: Study and Rest
-Session navigation with arrow keys
+2. Session navigation with arrow keys
-Timer control with spacebar (pause and resume) Customizable session durations via pop up window by pressing ESC Sonic animations.
+3. Timer control with spacebar (pause and resume)
+4. Customizable session durations via pop up window by pressing `ESC`
+5. Sonic animations.
 Running in study session.
 Waiting in rest session.
 There is also animation with Shadow, Tails and Super Sonic
-Option for changing the character on the screen Dissapiring circle indicating how much time until timer stops Option for selecting an audio file wich will be played after the session is finished Button that can open a "window" for info about keyboard controls
+6. Option for changing the character on the screen
+7. Dissapiring circle indicating how much time until timer stops
+8. Option for selecting an audio file wich will be played after the session is finished
+9. Button that can open a "window" for info about keyboard controls

 ## Controls

-Left/Right Arrow Keys: Switch between Study and Rest sessions Up/Down Arrow Keys: Change character
+- `Left/Right Arrow Keys`: Switch between Study and Rest sessions
+- `Up/Down Arrow Keys`: Change character
-Spacebar: Start/Stop timer
+- `Spacebar`: Start/Stop timer
-Escape: Open the configuration window
+- `Escape`: Open the configuration window
-Enter: Restart Timer and load updated times stamps from configuration file
+- `Enter`: Restart Timer and load updated times stamps from configuration file
-I: Open/Close window for keyboard controls
+- `I`: Open/Close window for keyboard controls

 ## Installation and Setup